 - 4.1.
-Fraud risks are routinely mapped, and their assessments updated in line with the everchanging face of fraud, both nationally and locally.
+Fraud risks are routinely mapped and their assessments updated in line with the everchanging face of fraud, both nationally and locally.
 Fraud risks are mapped against every department and activity within the Council with a collective aggregated score for each risk type on the register.
 This aggregated score, makes up the Strategic Fraud Risk Register. - 4.2.
-Fraud risks are rated using the standard Doncaster Council Risk Management Framework with financial, legislative, and reputational impacts all used to rate the overall level of risk exposure.
+Fraud risks are rated using the standard Doncaster Council Risk Management Framework with financial, legislative and reputational impacts all used to rate the overall level of risk exposure.
 The colouring of the heat map, however, does differ from the standard Doncaster model.
 This is because very high impact frauds that are rated as very unlikely to occur would show as AMBER on the Doncaster register, requiring further mitigation.
 However, in terms of fraud risks, very unlikely is the maximum level to which they can be controlled. - 4.3.
 The fraud risk register has been amended this year to reflect the latest risks and some risks where the risk is not against the Council or where the risk is no longer relevant, have been removed from the assessment in this report.
+They are still logged and watched but this report has been re-focused to the current risks facing the organisation only.
+The main risks dropped from this report are those relating to COVID fraud risks which are no longer relevant to this assessment.